-New Plymouth is the home of Suzan Kostanich, a very experimental felt maker.
+New Plymouth is the home of Suzan Kostanich, a very experimental felt maker, stitcher, dye mistress and crochet artist.
 Suzan talks about her art life here:

 For over forty years I have had an enduring interest in textile arts, engendered by my late Mother’s encouragement and practice of these.